-However, if all sessions do not have the same static patterns, the results are different.
-For example, session B could have an extra pattern P' that is file-scoped and that should match message M. When message M is sent in session A, the dbserver will not send the message to session B if no client of session B has previously expressed interest in the file foo.bar.
-However, if a client of session B has previously expressed interest in the file foo.bar, then the dbserver would know that at least one client in that session was interested in the file foo.bar and would send also the message to session B.
+If all sessions do not have the same static patterns, the results are different.
+For example, session B could have an extra pattern P' that is file-scoped and that should match message M. When message M is sent in session A, the database server will not send the message to session B if no client of session B has previously expressed interest in the file foo.bar; however, if a client of session B has previously expressed interest in the file foo.bar, then the database server would know that at least one client in that session was interested in the file foo.bar and would send also the message to session B.